JorgeS15/DewDash/README.md

 ## 📞 Support

 For issues, questions, or suggestions:
-- Open an issue on GitHub
+- Open an issue on [GitHub](https://github.com/JorgeS15/DewDash/issues)
-- Email: support@example.com

 ## 🔗 Related Links